egonbraun/flatplan/README.md

 ![](https://github.com/egonbraun/flatplan/workflows/CI/badge.svg)

-Flatplan is a command line tool that can be used to *flatten* the resources and providers found inside a terraform plan.
+Flatplan is a command line tool that can be used to *flatten* the resources and providers found inside a terraform plan or state.

-You can obtain a JSON version of the plan by running:
+You can obtain a JSON version of the plan or state by running:

 ```bash
 terraform plan -out=planfile